 - You cannot file online if you are requesting a fee waiver.
 You will need to file paper versions of the fee waiver request and the form for which you are requesting a fee waiver.

-- Each person applying for a fee waiver must sign and date the Form I-912.
-USCIS will reject your Form I-912 if it is not signed by each person requesting a fee waiver.
+- We will reject your Form I-912 if it is not signed and dated by each person requesting a fee waiver.
 If you are under 14 years of age, your parent or legal guardian may sign the request on your behalf.
 A legal guardian may also sign for a person with a physical disability or mental impairment.

 - If you submit documentation containing information in a foreign language, you must include a full English translation.
-The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.
+The translator must sign a certification that the English language translation is complete and accurate, and that they are competent to translate from the foreign language into English.

 - Please read our Additional Information on Filing a Fee Waiver page.

 - Please read our Tips for Filing Forms with USCIS page.

 Below is a list of applications and petitions we will consider for a fee waiver and the conditions that you must meet to be eligible for a fee waiver.
 Under current fee waiver regulations, we may only approve fee waivers for certain forms or certain types of requests on a form.